 In planning Judy's house (below), we specified that the water faucets be placed in convenient locations instead of in the middle of walls.
 (Not pictured is a faucet near the garage access door on the right side of the house.)

-Kay's sister, Judy, is moving to HSV.
+Kay's sister, Judy, moved to HSV after visiting us here.
 As discussed in Choosing A Lot, we "helped" her pick a lot (we chose it, she paid for it).

 Judy was looking for a moderately sized plan which would take advantage of the views of the common property behind her lot.